jkom2408/python-ray-tracer/README.md

 current output:

-Using the vector and point classes to make a projectile simulation:
-Launch a projectile based on position, velocity, gravity, wind direction
+Using the vector and point classes to make a projectile simulation: launch a projectile based on position, velocity, gravity, wind direction

 ```
 x: 0.7071067811865475, y: 1.7071067811865475, z: 0.0